 Employment after the Course

-Graduates go on to work in a very wide range of sectors, including media and communications, advertising, journalism, tourism, teaching and translation.
-They are particularly in demand in careers requiring a high level of communication and presentation skills, as well as strong critical and analytical thinking.
+Graduates go on to work in a very wide range of sectors, they are particularly in demand in careers requiring a high level of communication and presentation skills, as well as strong critical and analytical thinking.

 Career pathways typically lead to employment in: